 The Buddhist concept of haritaki as one of four longevity medicines — herbs that can be taken safely for one’s entire life.

 In 2019, researchers Miaoqing Sha and Baican Yang at Shanghai University of Traditional Chinese Medicine published a study in the peer-reviewed journal Chinese Medicine and Culture examining haritaki’s cultural and medical history across Buddhist, Ayurvedic, Tibetan, and Chinese traditions.
-Their conclusion was that haritaki represents a unique intersection: a herb that has been independently validated by four distinct medical and spiritual traditions over more than a thousand years, each arriving at remarkably consistent findings about its properties.
+Their conclusion was that haritaki represents a unique intersection: a herb that has been documented by four distinct medical and spiritual traditions over more than a thousand years, each arriving at remarkably consistent descriptions of its properties.

-This kind of cross-cultural consistency is rare.
-It suggests that the observations were not simply cultural transmission — that different civilisations, working independently, kept encountering the same results.
+This kind of cross-cultural consistency is notable.
+It suggests that the observations were not simply cultural transmission — that different civilisations, working independently, kept describing the same qualities.
 What the Indian Ayurvedic tradition called the King of Herbs, the Tibetan tradition called as precious as rhinoceros horn, and the Chinese tradition recorded as suitable for lifelong use.
-The convergence is not coincidental.
+The convergence is striking.

 A Living Tradition